23 OCTOBER 2018

 Essential Facts About EpiPen®

 EpiPen has been available in the UK since 1996 and has been used to provide emergency treatment to those at risk of anaphylaxis.

 The Medicines and Healthcare products Regulatory Agency (MHRA), an executive agency of the Department of Health and Social Care in the United Kingdom, is responsible for ensuring that medicines and medical devices meet applicable standards of safety, quality and efficacy.
 The MHRA reviewed and approved EpiPen as a fit for purpose self-administration adrenaline auto-injector device for allergic emergencies, which includes approval of the product's needle length and dosage.

 We are aware that questions have recently been raised around the needle length and strength of adrenaline contained with an EpiPen auto-injector.
-The Resuscitation Council (UK) guidelines for "Emergency treatment of anaphylactic reactions" were quoted in respect of the needle length and adrenaline dose for treating anaphylactic reactions.
+The Resuscitation Council (UK) guidelines for "Emergency treatment of anaphylactic reactions". were quoted in respect of the needle length and adrenaline dose for treating anaphylactic reactions.
 These guidelines state that they are for healthcare providers who are expected to deal with an anaphylactic reaction whilst working in a hospital or out-of-hospital setting.
 They are not intended to provide guidance to patients or carers when self-administering adrenaline through AAIs.

 As with all medicinal products, safety data are collected in respect of EpiPen.
 These data are submitted to the MHRA.
 These data is kept under constant review and if there was evidence data to suggest there was a concern with either the needle length or the strength of the adrenaline in EpiPen they would be reconsidered.
-To date, no such evidence exists.

 In conjunction with the administration of an AAI to a patient, the emergency services should be called immediately.
 The controller should be informed that they or the patient is suffering from anaphylaxis and their guidance followed.